Awards to be presented at Casey House's SnowBall 2012 | ELEMENTAL on February 25

-TORONTO, March 12, 2013 /CNW/ - Casey House today announced the recipients of The Casey Awards 2013, an annual award recognizing and honouring Canadian individuals and organizations that have made exemplary contributions and demonstrated leadership in the fields of HIV/AIDS and social justice.
-The awards will be presented at Casey House's 25th anniversary gala BMO Financial Group presents SnowBall 2013 - CHROMA, March 23 at the Mattamy Athletic Centre at the Gardens.
+TORONTO, Feb.
+7, 2012 /CNW/ - Casey House today announced the recipients of The Casey Awards 2012, recognizing and honouring Canadian individuals and organizations that have made exemplary contributions and demonstrated leadership in the fields of HIV/AIDS and social justice.
+The awards will be presented at Casey House's annual fundraising gala BMO Financial Group presents SnowBall 2012 - ELEMENTAL, taking place this year on February 25 at luxury design showroom AVENUE ROAD.

-The Casey Awards 2013 are generously sponsored by RBC Royal Bank.
+The Casey Awards 2012 are generously sponsored by Tiffany & Co. and RBC Royal Bank.

-ABOUT CASEY HOUSE: This year marking its 25th anniversary, Casey House was the first free-standing HIV/AIDS facility in Canada.
-A specialty hospital with community programming, Casey House provides exemplary treatment, support and palliative care for people living with HIV/AIDS, in collaboration with our communities. www.caseyhouse.com
+ABOUT CASEY HOUSE: Founded in 1988, Casey House was the first free-standing HIV/AIDS facility in Canada.
+A specialty hospital with community programming, Casey House provides exemplary treatment, support and palliative care for people living with HIV/AIDS. www.caseyhouse.com

 or to arrange an interview: